Moolec Science Presents 'Piggy - GuruFocus.com

 The animal protein reached a high expression level up to 26.6% of total soluble protein in soy seeds, 4x higher than initially projected by the Company.
-The result can be directly observed due to the pink color of Moolec's soybeans, the same color as the pig (access the picture by clicking here).
+The result can be directly observed due to the pink color of Moolec's soybeans, the same color as the pig (access the picture by clicking here https://moolecscience.com/#piggysooy ).
 After this achievement, the Company's soybean platform was renamed "Piggy Sooy".

 The breakthrough accomplishment has led Moolec to file a new patent utilizing a novel approach aiming to provide the Company with a frictionless regulatory pathway going forward.